 All beans, lentils, and legumes are an excellent vegetarian and vegan source of protein, so eat what you prefer.
 Black beans, kidney beans, Indian dhal, vegetarian chili, split pea soup, and chickpea hummus are all great options.
 The protein content varies slightly by variety.
 For example, one cup of canned kidney beans contains about 13 grams of protein.
 Beans are one of the most common protein-rich foods for vegetarians and are a bargain if you're on a budget.

 02 of 07

 Soy is such a flavor chameleon that you'll never get bored with it.
 Despite its reputation as a bland meat alternative, tofu actually is a versatile ingredient that enhances many dishes.

-Tofu and soy milk are quite common, but some lesser-known soy products include edamame, soy ice cream, soy yogurt, soy nuts, or soy cheese.
+Tofu and other soy products such as soy milk are quite common, but some lesser-known soy products include edamame, soy ice cream, soy yogurt, soy nuts, or soy cheese.
 Additionally, TVP and tempeh are popular protein-rich soy foods.
 As an added bonus, many brands of tofu and soy milk are fortified with other nutrients that vegetarians and vegans need, such as calcium, iron, and vitamin B12.

 03 of 07